 Emergency Notification Criteria.

 Project Biologists will report to the CENWW Transportation Coordinator when high water temperatures or other factors increase collection mortality to 6 percent of daily collection (when sample sizes are ≥ 20 fish) for 3 consecutive days, and provide early notice if mortality rates are increasing at such a rate that these criteria are likely to be met.
 The Transportation Coordinator will evaluate the situation and shall notify NOAA Fisheries and may arrange a conference call, if needed, with TMT to discuss options to provide adequate fish protection measures.
 In the event of a fish loss exceeding conditions considered in the incidental take statement of the FCRPS BiOp which included the transportation program, the Corps shall notify NOAA Fisheries and reopen consultation as needed.
 If icing conditions threaten facility integrity or present unsafe conditions on the transport route, transport operations may be terminated early by the project’s Operations Manager.
-Emergency termination or modification of the transportation program will be coordinated by the CENWW Transportation Coordinator with NOAA Fisheries and TMT, .
+Emergency termination or modification of the transportation program will be coordinated by the CENWW Transportation Coordinator with NOAA Fisheries and TMT, except as described in section 4.6.5 regarding ending collection for transport due to mortality from columnaris disease exceeding 10% for three consecutive days after August 17.

 OPERATING CRITERIA